kanish13/Block_Chain/2_First_Transaction.md

               * Wait for sometime to process
               * Now you can see the ETH has transfered from one account to another

-To see transaction details , Go to https://sepolia.etherscan.io/ and enter the hashcode of your account
+To see transaction details , Go to https://sepolia.etherscan.io/ and enter the address of your account